DesktopGooseUnofficial/launcher/README.md

 the resourcehub launcher is a easy and simple way to install mods for the desktop goose!

-want to download the launcher? feel free to [download it here](https://github.com/desktopgooseunofficial/launcher/releases/latest).
+want to download the launcher? feel free to [download it here](https://github.com/desktopgooseunofficial/launcher/releases/latest). or do you like living on the edge? testing out new very in development features? you can [try our nightly builds](https://github.com/DesktopGooseUnofficial/launcher-nightly/releases/latest) as well!

 looking for the backend? check [this github repo](https://github.com/desktopgooseunofficial/launcher-backend).